 Summer Food Service Program

 Quality Care for Children is an approved sponsor for the USDA Summer Food Service Program through Bright from the Start: Georgia Department of Early Care and Learning.
-This program is free to all qualified sites in the Metro Atlanta area: Clayton, Cobb, DeKalb, Douglas, Fulton, Henry, and Rockdale Counties.
+This program is free to all qualified sites in the Metro Atlanta area: Cobb, DeKalb, Douglas and Fulton Counties.
 Each of our sites is called a Fresh Bite Site!

 - Fresh or frozen fruits and vegetables daily